RFNajera/baltimore-homicide-inequality/README.md

 csa_info <- left_join(bnia_demo,
                       homicides_csa,
                       by = "CSA2010",
                       type = "right") # Joins the data to the homicide per CSA table.
-There will be some NAs because some CSAs did not have homicides.
+                                      # There will be some NAs because some CSAs did not have homicides.

-csa_info[is.na(csa_info)] <- 0  # Some of the CSAs did not have homicides.
-So we need to turn those into zeroes.
+# Some of the CSAs did not have homicides.So we need to turn those into zeroes.
 # It prevent's NAs in the next step, calculating the homicide rate.
+csa_info[is.na(csa_info)] <- 0

 #Calculate the homicide rate per 100,000 residents
 csa_info$homicide_rate <- csa_info$total / (csa_info$pop/100000)